 - as well as some elements of the Electronic Commerce Directive (Financial Services and Markets) Regulations 2002

-In all circumstances firms should provide timely and fair, clear and not-misleading information to their customers.
+In all circumstances, firms should continue to provide timely and fair, clear and not-misleading information to their customers.

-Firms wishing to continue doing new regulated e-commerce business in the UK need to consider whether they require UK authorisation, and if so should consider the timing and other implications of applying for permission.
+If your firm wishes to provide new regulated financial services business on-line into the UK, you need to consider whether you require UK authorisation.
 For more information, see our pages on authorisation.

-Firms wishing only to wind down their e-commerce business that falls within the exclusion, and that was entered into before the end of the transition period, will be able to do so under the provisions in Part 4 of the Electronic Commerce and Solvency 2 (Amendment etc) (EU Exit) Regulations 2019.
+Firms wishing only to wind down their existing regulated financial services business that fell within the exclusion, that was entered into before the end of the transition period, are able to do so under the provisions in Part 4 of the Electronic Commerce and Solvency 2 (Amendment etc) (EU Exit) Regulations 2019.